 Myotherapists possess in-depth knowledge of the human muscles and skeletal system, helping them trace the cause of your chronic back pain in most cases.
-Hence, a patient needs to be completely upfront and transparent in terms of any discomfort and possible causes of the pain or injury, no matter how improbable.
-It is important to share all X-Rays and medical reports for them to be able to trace the issue as far back as possible, if possible, to the root cause of the condition.
+Hence a patient needs to be completely upfront and transparent in terms of any discomfort and possible causes of the pain or injury, no matter how improbable.
+It is important to share all medical reports for them to be able to trace the issue as far back as possible, if possible, to the root cause of the condition.

 During the initial examination, your myotherapist will thoroughly examine and manipulate the back, as well as test the necessary reflexes.
 This is to see whether the injury is myofascial, i.e., purely muscular.

-If a patient is faced with a condition that is non-reversible, such as arthritis or age-related changes to spinal-discs, the myotherapist designs a pain management program to reduce discomfort and increase mobilization.
+If a patient is faced with a condition that is non-reversible, such as sciatica or arthritis or age-related changes to spinal-discs, the myotherapist designs a pain management program to reduce discomfort and increase mobilization.

 Techniques employed by the myotherapist in the manual/physical therapy component of the myotherapy consultation include:

 - Soft Tissue Therapy: This includes a wide range of techniques like trigger point therapy, lymphatic drainage, and muscle energy techniques, neuromuscular techniques, and joint mobilization, among others.

 - Myofascial Dry Needling: Very fine filiform needles (similar to those used in acupuncture) are inserted into certain trigger points to assist a release in chronic back pain or healing outcome.

 - Myofascial Stretching: This involves incorporating several stretching methods and techniques that lengthen muscle fibres (especially short muscles) to help them increase the range of complete motion and eventually prevent further injury due to possible strain.